 A tax investigation is carried out by HMRC to examine whether an individual or business has failed to pay their required level of tax.
 While a tax investigation may be carried out randomly, other factors may play an important role in HMRC deciding to carry out a specific investigation.
 While those involved in certain job categories may be targeted, such as those that routinely deal with cash payments, investigations may also be prompted by the late filing of tax returns, disparities between your tax returns and your standard of living, or following a tip-off received by HMRC.

-Contact our Tax and VAT Fraud Lawyers, Sheffield and London
+Contact our Tax and VAT Fraud Lawyers, London, Sheffield and Manchester

-Our specialist Fraud Solicitors are based in Sheffield and London and service clients throughout England and Wales.
+Our specialist Fraud Solicitors are based in London, Sheffield and Manchester and service clients throughout England and Wales.
 Contact us today on 0808 169 5677 to find out how we can help.